buthomas/Cake.Flyway/README.md

 * ```flyway baseline```
 * ```flaway repair```

-The Flyway Pro features of version 5 are currently not supported.
+The Flyway Pro features are currently not supported.